anvetsu/reo/docs/fref/seq.md

 #### one(predic xs)

-Return `true` is at least one of the elements in `xs` statisfy the predicate.
+Return `true` is at least one of the elements in `xs` satisfy the predicate.

 ```lisp
 one(is_odd [3 1 5 7 8])